Double Jeopardy: To Be Black and Female: "Economic Exploitation of Black Women"

-The first section of the pamphlet talks about the economics of Black women and how on average in 1969, a non-white woman made approximately three times less than a white man.
-At the time, the wage scale for white men is $6,704, compared to the $2,861 Black women made.
-The capitalist system reduces Black women to level of enslavement.
-Men are exploited by capitalism as well, as they are given a level of superiority based on patriarchal beliefs.
-This superiority allows women to be exploited by the system.
-For example, Black women are given specific jobs as domestic and hospital workers, where employers can pay them less amounts of money than others in the same field.
-Beal thus exposes the concrete economic raison d'être of both racism and sexism.
-In other words, it pays, for some, to uphold such reactionary and divisive ideologies since the more a group of people is marginalized and discriminated against the easier it is to exploit their labor (to have a pool of low-waged workers).
 Beal draws several conclusions from this: 1) that the divisions created between workers because of the different pay rates are hindering the advancement of the workers' struggle as a whole because white workers do not readily question their privileges; 2) that, in the end, one has to see different forms of exploitation as related to one another if we want to get rid of them all; 3) and that an awareness of, and an end to the super-exploitation of Black workers, and women in particular, should be a priority in the fight against capitalism.
 "It is not an intellectual persecution alone; the movement is not a psychological outburst for us; it is quite real.
 We as Black women have got to deal with the problems that the Black masses deal with, for our problems in reality are one and the same," Beal said.
 Division in the workforce creates a labor hierarchy.
 The labor hierarchy can influence work environments and overall treatment of employees.
 Since the formation of slavery, Black women have been viewed solely on a level servitude.
-Black women have always been viewed as workers.
 The collection of these ideas has had a negative impact on the way they are treated in the years following, even in modern times.
-When describing the labor market as a whole, Nina Banks states the Black women have always had the highest level participation, regardless of age, marital status, or number of children.
+When describing the labor market as a whole, Nina Banks states Black women have always had the highest level participation, regardless of age, marital status, or number of children.
+Still, Black women are the most neglected group in public health settings, because of the way society and public health institutions view their race and gender.

 The essay discusses economic oppression of Black women from the perspective of racism.
 However, Beal did not analyze class oppression as an independent form of oppression.
 Although the economic oppression of Black women was rooted in racism and sexism that historically constrained them to low wage jobs, Black women face multiple oppressions that impede their liberation.
-The essay discusses how capitalist system within the American society defined manhood.
+These underpaid positions Black women are subjected to are typically service jobs such as maids or cleaners that are hired by white individuals.
+This reestablishes the master-servant relationship that consistently reappears throughout history.
+The essay discusses how the capitalist system within the American society defined manhood.
 An individual is considered a real "man" if he has a good job, makes a lot of money and drives a fancy car.
 For more context on this concept of manhood, see The Negro Family: The Case For National Action.
-The essay argues that many Black women accepted this capitalist evaluation of manhood.
+The essay argues that many Black women accepted this capitalist evaluation of manhood as it was seen as a start for liberation for Black people and that women would be next.
 This contributed to the strained relationship between the Black man and woman; Black women viewed Black men as lazy and explained this for their lack of employment.
+There is also a perspective shared among some Black men that women are to remain at home and not get involved, but this view is actually counteractive as it is not just Black men seeking abolishment of oppression.
+Beal emphasizes the need for both Black women and men to recognize the parallel adversities both parties have experienced and to work together to eliminate oppression.